Do you know the story of how John Lennon met Yoko Ono?

 In the early 1990s I met this girl, and hit it off right away.

 When I mentioned that I would love to find someone like Yoko, and really admired her work, her eyes went big and she said, “Wow!
 Really?
 I love Yoko!
 I’ve never met anyone else who does!”

 It was an endearing moment between us.

 We dated for a while, but lost touch.

 This year on Facebook, she added me as a friend.

 I emailed, saying, “Wow!
 Long time!
 How are you?”
-We catch up.
-She's happily married and doing well.
+She’s happily married and doing well.

-She asks how I'm doing.
-How's life?
+She asks how I’m doing.
 I filled her in, then added at the end, “P.S.
 Still looking for my Yoko.”

 Her reply was priceless: